pgalbavy/geneos/cmd/geneos/README.md

 There is a special format for adding Sans in the form `TYPE:NAME@REMOTE` where `TYPE` can be used to select the underlying Netprobe type.
 This format is still accepted for all other commands but the `TYPE` is completely ignored.

+#### File and URLs

+In general all source file references support URLs, e.g. imported certificate and keys, license files, importing general files.

+The primary exception is for Gateway include files used in templated configurations.
+If these are given as URLs then they are used in the configuration as URLs.

 #### Global Commands

 * `geneos version`